leandrodalmolin/ignite-react/05-design-system/README.md

 ## GitHub actions

-Automatically deploy Storybook to production when code is pushed to the `main` branch.
+- Automatically deploy Storybook to production when code is pushed to the `main` branch.
+- Automatically build and publish packages to NPM when code is pushed to the `main` branch.

 ### Caching